 Many consider an offshore trust to be an essential requirement of any serious asset protection plan.
-This is because of its strength and capacity to solve the one weakness identified with any domestic asset protection tool––its inability to shield your assets from U.S. courts.
+This is because of an offshore trust's strength and capacity to solve the one weakness identified with any domestic asset protection tool––an inability to shield your assets from U.S. courts.

-What follows is a brief overview of the primary differences between a domestic trust and offshore trust for asset protection?
+What follows is a brief overview of the primary differences between domestic irrevocable trusts and offshore trust for asset protection.

-A spendthrift provision is a trust provisions that prevent the creditors of any beneficiary from touching the trust assets, as long as they remain in the trust.
+A spendthrift provision is a trust provisions that prevent the creditors of any beneficiary from touching the trust assets, as long as the assets remain in the trust.
 It essentially disenfranchises creditors completely, even in bankruptcy.

 Spendthrift provisions are very effective and very powerful and are recognized in all 50 states and most of the English-speaking world.
 However, until about 20 years ago, spendthrift provisions were only allowed to be used for a trust that you create for someone else.

 In other words, a spendthrift provision could not be used with what is called a self-settled trust - a trust that you create for yourself, with yourself as the beneficiary.